Podgorica: Discover More Than Just Great Wine

 Wine plantation

-As the capital, Podgorica has a well-developed transport infrastructure, including an international airport.
-This facilitates easy access for tourists from various corners of the world.
-Moreover, being close to other popular destinations in Montenegro, it serves as a convenient starting point for exploring its surroundings.
+As the capital, Podgorica features a well-developed transport network, including an international airport.
+This makes it easily accessible for tourists worldwide.
+Its proximity to other popular spots in Montenegro makes it a convenient base for exploring the area.

 Bridges of Podgorica

-The small city has been destroyed several times in the past, so there are not many monuments left.
-One of the few historical parts of Podgorica is the so-called Old Bridge, dating back to Roman times.
-The structure was gradually reconstructed during the Ottoman rule.
-It stands over the Ribnica River, just before its confluence with the Morača River, overlooking the city.
+This small city has faced destruction several times, leaving few monuments.
+One of the few historic areas is the Old Bridge, dating back to Roman times and later reconstructed during Ottoman rule.
+It spans the Ribnica River, near its confluence with the Morača River, offering views of the city.

 Podgorica - Millennium Bridge